mahmoudimus/ac/docs/public/concepts/javascript-api.md

 #### Note:
 Don't download the all.js file and serve it up from your add-on server directly.
 The all.js file must be served up by the product host in order for the cross-domain messaging bridge to be established.
+For determining the host's url in a static add-on, see [this recipe from the Connect cookbook](../guides/connect-cookbook.html#all.js).

 ### Options